demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 | TenableSC.ScanResults.Owner | string | Scan owner user name |
 | TenableSC.ScanResults.Duration | number | Scan duration in minutes |
 | TenableSC.ScanResults.ImportTime | date | Scan import time |

+#### Human Readable Output

+#### Human Readable Output

+## Troubleshooting
+For errors within Tenable.sc, the cause is generally specified, e.g., The currently logged in used is not an administrator, Unable to retrieve Asset #2412.
+Asset #2412 does not exist or Invalid login credentials.
+However there might be connection errors, for example when the server URL provided is incorrect.